Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 ```

 The KNN search is done by using the FNN package in R. This package allows to extract the index values of the nearest neighbours for each observation and the corresponding distances.
-An important aspect of causal KNN is to find the optimal value of $K$ for a specific application setting.
+An important aspect of Causal KNN is to find the optimal value of $K$ for a specific application setting.
 To check for several values of k, it is necessary to specify the maximum number of nearest neighbours, that should be tested.
 The maximum possible value of $K$ is restricted by the minimum total number of treated or untreated observations, i.e. the minimum number of rows of the data frames with the two treatment groups.

 A very useful feature of the FNN package is the possibility to specify different data sets for the search space and the observations for which nearest neighbours have to be found.
 This allows to conduct a simple search for nearest neighbours among the treated and untreated observations.
 There are two data frames resulting from both steps of the search process.
 The "treated_nn" data frame includes the nearest neighbours with treatment status $W_i=1$ and "untreated_nn" those with treatment status $W_i=0$.
 These two data sets build the basis for the next step of the algorithm, i.e. the identification of the optimal value of $K$.